In which I recommend bcrypt.

 bcryptSolves These Problems

-encryption algorithm’s keying schedule, and introduces a work factor, which
+algorithm’s keying schedule, and introduces a work factor, which allows you to

-allows you to determine how expensive the hash function will be.
-Because of
+determine how expensive the hash function will be.
+Because of this,

-bcrypt can keep up with Moore’s law.
-As computers get faster you can
+keep up with Moore’s law.
+As computers get faster you can increase the work

 How much slower is